Professor Martin Jackson

 Between 2001 and 2005, Martin worked as a Research Associate at Imperial on various metal alloy projects.
 In 2005, Martin was awarded a Royal Academy of Engineering and EPSRC Research Fellowship and moved back to the materials department at Sheffield in 2008.

 Martin’s research centres on the effect of solid state processes from upstream extraction technologies through to downstream finishing processes on micro-structural evolution and mechanical properties in light alloys and titanium alloys.

-In addition to his rolls at Sheffield and the Royce, Martin is the UK representative on the World Titanium Committee.
+In addition to his roles at the University of Sheffield and the Royce, Martin is the UK representative on the World Titanium Committee.